luontola/tdd-mooc/data/1-tdd.md

 When a test fails, look at the name of the test.
 There are three possibilities:

 - The system has a bug.
 Fix the implementation.
 - The behavior is still needed, but the test needs updating.
 Change the test.
-Think how to decouple the test from unrelated behaviors, to have fewer unwanted test failures.
+Think of how to decouple the test from unrelated behaviors, to have fewer unwanted test failures.
 - The behavior is no more needed.
 Delete the test.

 Read more: